exo-addons/sdp-demo-extension/README.md

 }
 ```

-**scenarioName** is the name of the scenario
+**scenarioName** is the name of the scenario<br />
-**description** is used to describe the scenario
+**description** is used to describe the scenario<br />
 **scriptData** is optional.
 It is a file, stored in /WEB-INF/classes/medias/scriptData/.
-This file can be downloaded at the end of the populating, and contains all stuff needed for running the scenario script, like wiki page content, read to be copy/pasted, documents to upload ...
+This file can be downloaded at the end of the populating, and contains all stuff needed for running the scenario script, like wiki page content, read to be copy/pasted, documents to upload ...<br />
-Then, anywhere, without any support, you can find all contents to run the demo.
+Then, anywhere, without any support, you can find all contents to run the demo.<br />

 **data** contains the scenario datas :
 ```